China says Japan fighter jets shadowed its planes over disputed waters

 Japan's Ministry of Defense told Reuters it had no information on the incident.

-In June, China summoned Japan's defense attache to lodge a protest after the two countries traded accusations over the conduct of military jets.

-Japan warned in a report this week that China's defense budget soared fourfold over the past decade to 808 billion yuan (£77.8 billion), while Japan's defense spending dipped by 1.9 percent over the same period to 4.78 trillion yen (£27.7 billion).
+Japan warned in a report this week that China's defence budget soared fourfold over the past decade to 808 billion yuan ($131 billion), while Japan's defence spending dipped by 1.9 percent over the same period to 4.78 trillion yen ($47 billion).